leggetter/realtime-app-dev-tips/slides.md

 Tools, Tips & Tricks - from left to right

+???

+Now that we've truely set the scene, let's make our way through the components in this real-time application and identify the tools, tips & tricks that I've found are really useful as we develop our app.

 ---

-# Data Sources
+## Consuming Data Sources

+* Data source
+  * <-- Here (needs arrow showing app consuming data sources)
+* App server
+* Real-time framework
+* Client app

 ???

 When building real-time applications you quite frequently get data from 3rd party components.

 * APIs/Services
 * Databases
 * Queues

+There are a lot of potential places where this real-time data can comes from.

 ---

-## Consuming Data Sources

-* Data source
-* App server **<-- Here**
-* Real-time framework
-* Client app

----

-class: bg-white fixed-width-list trans-all em-text top
+class: bg-white fixed-width-list trans-h em-text top
 background-image: url(img/apps-with-realtime-apis.png)

+???

+Not only are there lots of options, but they also deliver it in various forms.

 --